 8. Consider using a humidifier at night.
 This can help you breathe and sleep better.

 What other tips do you have for reducing indoor allergens?

-If you’re curious to know my personal strategies that have already helped thousands of people improve their health and live a gluten free lifestyle easily and at a lower cost, click here to learn more.
+If you’re curious to know my personal 10 steps to wellness that have already helped thousands of people improve their health and heal naturally from allergies, click here to learn more.